scottgallant/coding-class-part-2/README.md

 * Play with `width`, `height`, `margin`, and `padding` between the two paragraphs again. explain `margin-top` vs `margin`
 * Show how to center with with margin
 * Add SVGs to links [https://icons.getbootstrap.com/]([url](https://icons.getbootstrap.com/))
+* Target the SVG with CSS and tweak it
 * Change grid-template-columns to `grid-template-columns: 200px auto;`